gclark7/LabDIP/src/dip/lab1/student/solution1/README.txt

 replace the existing methods to accomplish this.

 DON'T ALLOW YOURSELF TO BE PARALYZED BY CONFUSION!
 ASK FOR HELP EARLY AND OFTEN!

+//Employee
+ // You gotta question if these are appropriate for ALL employees?
+    private double hourlyRate;
+    private double totalHrsForYear;
+    private double annualSalary;
+    private double annualBonus;

+    /**
+     * Returns annual wages for hourly workers.
+Is this polymorphic?
+     * Could it be?
+Does it belong here?
+     *
+     * @return annual wages for hourly workers using the formula
+     * annualWages = hourlyRate * totalHrsForYear
+     */
+    public double getAnnualWages() {
+        return hourlyRate * totalHrsForYear;
+    }

+    /**
+     * Returns annual bonus for salaried workers.
+Is this polymorphic?
+     * Could it be?
+Does it belong here?
+     *
+     * @return annual bonus or zero if none.
+     */
+    public double getAnnualBonus() {
+        return annualBonus;
+    }

+    /**
+     * Is this polymorphic?
+Should it be?
+Does it belong here?
+     * @param annualBonus -- think carefully about this */
+    public void setAnnualBonus(double annualBonus) {
+        this.annualBonus = annualBonus;
+    }

+    /**
+     * Is this polymorphic?
+Should it be?
+Does it belong here?
+     * @return
+     */
+    public double getAnnualSalary() {
+        return annualSalary;
+    }

+    /**
+     * Is this polymorphic?
+Should it be?
+Does it belong here?
+     * @param annualSalary - think carefully about this */
+    public void setAnnualSalary(double annualSalary) {
+        this.annualSalary = annualSalary;
+    }

+    /**
+     * Is this polymorphic?
+Should it be?
+Does it belong here?
+     * @return
+     */
+    public double getHourlyRate() {
+        return hourlyRate;
+    }

+    /**
+     * Is this polymorphic?
+Should it be?
+Does it belong here?
+     * @param hourlyRate -- think carefully about this */
+    public void setHourlyRate(double hourlyRate) {
+        this.hourlyRate = hourlyRate;
+    }

+    /**
+     * Is this polymorphic?
+Should it be?
+Does it belong here?
+     * @return
+     */
+    public double getTotalHrsForYear() {
+        return totalHrsForYear;
+    }

+    /**
+     * Is this polymorphic?
+Should it be?
+Does it belong here?
+     * @param totalHrsForYear -- think carefully about this */
+    public void setTotalHrsForYear(double totalHrsForYear) {
+        this.totalHrsForYear = totalHrsForYear;
+    }

+//HR
+private static final String ERROR_MSG =
+            "Cannot get annual wages because no valid employee type provided";
+    private static final String ERROR_TITLE = "Employee Type Unknown";

+    /**
+     * This is a truly horrible way to make decisions.
+Very rigid and fragile!
+     * @param e - an employee object (not truly polymorphic!)
+     * employeeType - a String identifying the employee type.
+A constant
+     * (see above) should be used for this, but can you guarantee it will be?
+     * Are there other options?
+Hint: enum
+     * @return the annual compensation for supported employee types */

+    public double getAnnualCompensationForEmployee(Employee e,
+            String employeeType)
+    {
+        double annualCompensation = 0;

+        // One example of using fragile if logic to determine employee type.
+        // If only we could use polymorphism instead! if(employeeType.equals(HOURLY_TYPE)) {
+            annualCompensation = e.getAnnualWages();

+        } else if(employeeType.equals(SALARIED_TYPE)) {
+            annualCompensation = e.getAnnualSalary();

+        } else {
+            JOptionPane.showMessageDialog(
+                    null, ERROR_MSG, ERROR_TITLE, JOptionPane.ERROR_MESSAGE);
+        }

+        return annualCompensation;
+    }

+    /**
+     * This is another truly horrible way to make decisions.
+     * Very rigid and fragile!
+     * @param e - an employee object (not truly polymorphic!)
+     * @return the annual compensation for supported employee types */ public double getAnnualCompensationForEmployee(Employee e) {
+        double annualCompensation = 0;

+        // One example of using fragile if logic to determine employee type.
+        // If only we could use polymorphism!
+        // NOTE: you don't need both versions (the one above and this one).
+        // Find a single, better way, using DIP principles. if(e instanceof HourlyEmployee) {
+            annualCompensation = e.getAnnualWages();

+        } else if(e instanceof SalariedEmployee) {
+            annualCompensation = e.getAnnualSalary();

+        } else {
+            JOptionPane.showMessageDialog(
+                    null, ERROR_MSG, ERROR_TITLE, JOptionPane.ERROR_MESSAGE);
+        }

+        return annualCompensation;
+    }